microsoft/playwright/docs/src/api/class-page.md

 Returns when the [`param: pageFunction`] returns a truthy value.
 It resolves to a JSHandle of the truthy value.

-The `waitForFunction` can be used to observe viewport size change:
+The [`method: Page.waitForFunction`] can be used to observe viewport size change:

 ```js
 const { webkit } = require('playwright');  // Or 'chromium' or 'firefox'.